1,000+ Opportunities

 Immigration Services Bureau ImmigrationServices@dss. ca. gov Legal Service Providers Information

-Based on current listing details, eligibility includes: Qualified nonprofit organizations providing services to immigrants residing in, or formerly residing in, the State of California.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Qualified nonprofit organizations providing services to immigrants residing in, or formerly residing in, the State of California.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program